JDT Inc.

 Is this AI strategy or AI implementation?

 Both, but heavily weighted toward implementation.
-We won't ship a strategy deck without ownership of the systems that come from it.
-The deliverable is working software — production workflows, documented and monitored — not a roadmap.
+We won't ship a strategy deck without owning the systems that come from it.
+The deliverable is working software, documented and monitored.
+Not a roadmap.

 Which tools do you build on?